andrew/ultimate-awesome/README.md

 - [awesome-learning-projects](https://github.com/getiot/awesome-learning-projects) - :fire: Awesome list of learning projects for coding.
 - [free-algorithm-resources](https://github.com/getvmio/free-algorithm-resources) - Algorithm Free Resources | This repo collects 116 of free resources for Algorithm. 🧩 Master the art of problem-solving with our Algorithm Playground!
 This repository offers a vast array of free algorithm resources, courses, and an online practice environment.
 Essential for computer science studen.
 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
+- [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
+This repository features a curated collection of free educational resources covering various CS topics.
+With an interactive online .
 - [free-docker-resources](https://github.com/getvmio/free-docker-resources) - Docker Free Resources | This repo collects 14 of free resources for Docker. 🐳 Containerize your applications with our Docker Dock repository!
 Featuring a comprehensive collection of free Docker resources and an interactive online playground, this is your harbor for learning how to build, ship, an.
+- [free-java-resources](https://github.com/getvmio/free-java-resources) - Java Free Resources | This repo collects 54 of free resources for Java. ☕ Forge your Java skills with GetVM's Java Forge repository!
+Featuring a rich collection of free resources and an online Playground, this is your ultimate destination for Java mastery.
+Ideal for beginners and experienced deve.
 - [free-linux-resources](https://github.com/getvmio/free-linux-resources) - Linux Free Resources | This repo collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
 Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most popular .
 - [free-machine-learning-resources](https://github.com/getvmio/free-machine-learning-resources) - Machine Learning Free Resources | This repo collects 212 of free resources for Machine Learning. 🤖 Unlock the potential of intelligent systems with our Machine Learning Lab repository!
 Featuring a curated collection of free resources and an online Playground, this is your experimental ground for .
 - [awesome-sole](https://github.com/giopaglia/awesome-sole) - Awesome list for a thesis at @aclai-lab --  --